Singapore welcomes competition for AI leadership; not a zero-sum game: Gan Kim Yong

 Competition will further capability, create opportunities for cross-border partnerships

-[SINGAPORE] The city-state is happy to work with any other country who wants to compete for artificial intelligence leadership, “to make progress together”, Singapore Deputy Prime Minister Gan Kim Yong said on Wednesday (May 20).
+[SINGAPORE] The city-state is happy to work with any other country which wants to compete for artificial intelligence leadership “to make progress together”, Minister for Trade and Industry Gan Kim Yong said on Wednesday (May 20).

-AI leadership is not a zero-sum game, and healthy competition will make both the country and its competitors better, he said during a dialogue session with DBS CEO Tan Su Shan.
+AI leadership is not a zero-sum game, and healthy competition can make both the country and its competitors better, he said during a dialogue session with DBS CEO Tan Su Shan.

-Singapore will also need to be able to access global AI talent from other countries, added DPM Gan.
-In addition to having a small population, the city-state’s small size means that it would also not be able to house the global talent it taps.
+Singapore will also need to be able to access global AI talent from other countries, added Gan, who is also deputy prime minister.
+In addition to having a small population, the city-state’s small size means that it would not be able to house the global talent it taps.

-AI and technology allows opportunities for cross-border collaborations, he said.
+AI and technology allow opportunities for cross-border collaborations, he said.

-Noting that Asean is already negotiating the Digital Economy Framework Agreement, DPM Gan said: “The next step is to think about… how we can develop AI systems jointly, to help each other, to leverage each other’s strength to level up AI capability.”
+Noting that Asean is already negotiating the Digital Economy Framework Agreement, he said: “The next step is to think about how (we can) cooperate among Asean members to develop AI systems jointly, to help each other, to leverage each other’s strength, to level up AI capability within Asean.”

-Highlighting the government’s promotion of AI adoption nationally, Tan asked about the back-up plan for manual processing in the event of a system failure.
+Highlighting the government’s promotion of AI adoption nationally and the potential disruption to employment as AI agents replace people, Tan asked about the back-up plan for manual processing in the event of a system failure.

 DPM Gan said that this is a question that has been asked about electricity and data disruptions before, or during the pandemic, and is not unique to AI.

-Every institution, company or enterprise with critical systems must think about continuity and have a back-up plan, whether that is “going back to paper” or a back-up system, he said.
+Every institution, company or enterprise with critical systems must think about continuity and have a back-up plan, whether that is “going back to paper” or a back-up system that “kicks in instantaneously”, he said.

 Tan also noted that DBS has “alternative pathways” for crucial customer journeys, such as payments, in case one fails.